endjin/componentize-dotnet-demo/README.md

 Exploring componentize-dotnet via various examples from [James Sturtevant](https://github.com/jsturtevant) and [Eric Gregory](https://github.com/ericgregory), and exploring the use of existing .NET libraries such as [Reactive Extensions for .NET](https://github.com/dotnet/reactive) (Rx .NET) and [Ais.Net](https://github.com/ais-dotnet)

 > As of .NET 9.0.3 The WASI-EXPERIMENTAL workload is [not supported](https://github.com/dotnet/runtime/pull/108877)
+> Upgrade to .NET 10 Preview 2 to run these demos.

 ## Background Reading